The Lazarus Key (sneak peek)

 I grinned.
 “And you state wardens are just so good at pushing paper.
 And I especially like the way you sign your name by adding that little happy face in the ‘o’ in your last name.”

-“Good.
-Something’s come up that I need you to check out.
-I received a call about a large cat sighting in the vicinity of Skunk’s Gully that I need you to check out.”
+“Something’s come up.
+I received a call about a wild cat sighting in the vicinity of Skunk’s Gully that I need you to help track.”

 I frowned.
 “Why would a mountain lion sighting require backup?”